Computational-Cognitive-Musicology-Lab/CoCoPops/RollingStone/OriginalData/README.md

 ---

 In the original release of the Rolling Stone Corpus, de Clercq and Temperley encoded their transcriptions in a novel, non-standardized, encoding scheme.
-The dataset includes, for each of the two hundred songs, two harmonic transcriptions (one by each author; `.txt` files) and one melodic transcription (by one or the other author; `.mel` files) are encoded in three separate text files.
-In addition, timestamp information (timestamps for each downbeat in the recording) are also encoded in a separate file (`.tim` files).
+The dataset includes, for each of the two hundred songs, four separate text files: two harmonic transcriptions (one by each author; `.txt` files), one melodic transcription (by one or the other author; `.mel` files), and timestamp information (timestamps for each downbeat in the recording; `.tim` files).
-This puts the data into four separate files in the `OriginalData` directory.

 ---

-Later, Tan, Lustig, and Temperley (2019) annotated the lyrics, including syllable stress estimates, for a subset of 80 of the 200 tracks.
+Later, Tan, Lustig, and Temperley (2019) annotated the lyrics, including syllable stress estimates, for a subset of 80 of the 200 songs.
 This data is encoded in 80 `.str` files in the `OriginalData` directory.

 ----

-The `RawHarmonicTranscriptions` directory contains the original, "un-expanded" harmonic transcriptions.
-Later, Temperely provided me files contained formal analyses of all the songs, encoded in `.fl` files.
+We include a compiled, ``assembled'' version of the files, that were shared by David Temperely, containing all of the above information (melody, harmony, timestamps) along with formal labels for each song.
+These ``combination'' files are encoded as `.fl` files in their own `Assembled` subdirectory.